florinpop17/app-ideas/Projects/Simple-Online-Store.md

 ## Useful links and resources

-There are plenty of eCommerce Stie Pages out there.
+There are plenty of eCommerce Site Pages out there.
 You can use [Dribbble](www.dribbble.com) and [Behance](www.behance.net) for inspiration.

 ## Example projects